 Be careful when booking cheap flights within Europe.
 While the flights are cheap, they end cost can be very different if you aren't careful.
 Some discount airlines in Europe like EasyJet and Ryanair end up being connecting flights or go to smaller airports.
 For example, Ryanair charges £15-£60 for checked baggage, charge £15 to print your boarding passes if you haven't printed them off in advance, £50 if you check in at the airport.
 That's £125 ($211 CAD/$159 USD) in extra fees for a flight that could cost you £30.
 Yikes.

 So always read up on each airline's policies in regards to the "extras".
 Fine print people, fine print.
 What happens if your first flight is delayed and you miss your connection?
 Will the airline you booked through help you out?
-Well they aren't obligated too.
+It depends on your connections.
 Finding out at the airport if they do is the wrong time.
 You may not be able to reserve seats either.
 Do your due diligence and find out what you are covered for.

 Flight Booking Sites